 The second part of the article investigates structural differences in the attitude networks of different population strata.
-Hence, we split the original sample according to the median values of three socio-economic measures.
-First, we build a sample with low (versus high) educational level.
+Hence, we split the original sample according to the median values of three socioeconomic measures.
+First, we build a sample with low (versus high) education.
 We set the threshold at eleven years of education, differentiating between incomplete secondary or less (N=373), and complete secondary or more (N=660).
 We repeat the same process for household income setting the splitting thresholds at 448,000 CLP per month.
 We obtain two samples of 334 and 332 individuals.
 Finally, we compare manual (N=385) and non-manual workers (N=381).
 After this procedure, we obtain six samples on which we re-apply the GGM-based network estimation exposed in the previous paragraph.
 This gives us six different attitude networks, which we will statistically compare to investigate how low and high-status individuals understand inequality in Chile.
 To investigate their structural differences we undertake two routes, studying node centrality and network connectivity (H2).
 First, we perform a Network Comparison Test (Borkulo et al., 2022) to isolate statistical differences in the Strength centrality values of the same nodes across different attitude networks.
 This will allow us to observe variations in the importance of single evaluative reactions within the six attitudes networks.
 The prominence of a node in a network is usually captured through the centrality metric (Borsboom et al., 2021).
 Research has shown that the most suitable measure for studying attitude networks is Strength centrality (Bringmann et al., 2019; Dablander & Hinne, 2019).
 Strength is the generalization of Degree centrality for weighted networks, and is calculated by summing the absolute value of all edge weights with which a node is involved (Opsahl et al., 2010).
 Since the edges of an attitude network represent the associations existing between the selected items, Strength centrality operationalizes the influence that each node is expected to exercise on each other.
 Second, we compare network connectivity to observe whether evaluative reactions are associated with the same intensity when stratifying the sample.
 To do so we calculate the Weighted Average Shortest Path Length [ASPL] of the six attitude networks (Opsahl et al., 2010).

 Finally, we observe variations at the community level, hence investigating if people belonging to lower socioeconomic groups have a more multidimensional understanding of attitudes towards inequality (H3).
 To observe these variations, we apply EGA to the six attitude networks, comparing the number of dimensions retrieved in low versus high-status samples.
 EGA applies the Walktrap community detection algorithm (Pons & Latapy, 2005) to the GGM network.
 Finally, exploiting the “fundamental rule of network psychometrics” (H. F. Golino et al., 2017), the number of detected network clusters is equated to the number of dimensions underlying the construct of attitudes towards inequality (Christensen & Golino, 2021a, 2021b; H. Golino et al., 2020).
-Simulation studies have shown that EGA performs equal to or better than other factor analytic techniques (H. Golino et al., 2020).
+Simulation studies have shown that EGA performs equal to or better than other factor analytic techniques in this regard (H. Golino et al., 2020).

 4 Results